mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 12:00 23 December 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
-- The flood risk remains.
+- Flood risk remains possible.

 Flooding of low lying land and roads is expected to continue as river levels along the River Windrush remain high, particularly in Bourton on the Water, Witney, Standlake and Newbridge.
-The weather forecast is dry Monday night and throughout Tuesday.
+The weather forecast is dry Tuesday and Wednesday.
 We expect river levels to remain high over the next few days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - High river levels have led to flooding of land close to the River Glyme.

 Flooding of low lying land and roads is expected to continue on the River Glyme at Woodstock.
 The river is now flowing within banks on the River Evenlode although water will remain in fields close to the river over the next few days.
-The weather forecast is dry Monday night and throughout Tuesday.
+The weather forecast is dry Tuesday and Wednesday.
 We expect river levels to remain high over the next few days, particularly on the River Glyme.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - High river levels have led to flooding of land close to the river.